speezepearson/speezepearson.github.io/index.md

 <img id="profile-picture" src="/resources/img/profile-picture.jpg" />

-I'm Spencer Pearson, a recent University of Washington graduate.
+I'm Spencer Pearson, a software-developer type who recently graduated from the University of Washington's Allen School's CS program (with a MS).
 Photo on the right.

 Everything on this page is up-to-date as of [June 23, 2017].